-Email marketing is a term you may have heard recently, but exactly what is email marketing?
+Email marketing is a term you may have heard before, but you may not know exactly what email marketing is.

 What Is Email Marketing and How Does it Work?

 It is a kind of direct marketing and in the past, it was used to mass-target people.
-Current regulations now in place are stricter on how email marketing can be used.
+Current regulations now in place are stricter on how email marketing can be used as a communication channel.

 It is a direct form of marketing, similar to marketing through snail mail, but email marketing is much more efficient for your wallet and for the environment since it’s totally paperless!